“No need to panic”, Vaz says despite volatility in global oil market, Jamaica’s energy security remains intact

 Despite volatility in the global oil market, Jamaica’s energy security remains intact.

-That’s the assurance from Energy Minister, Daryl Vaz, at Jamaica House this morning, as he updated the nation on the Middle East war’s financial impact on Petrojam.
+That is the assurance from Energy Minister Daryl Vaz at Jamaica House this morning (April 15) as he updated the nation on the Middle East war’s financial impact on Petrojam.

 It is projected that if elevated prices persist up to June 2026, the Government will face an $11.8 billion bill.

-Mr. Vaz noted that this cannot be sustained and therefore policies to restrict movement in the country may have to be considered, as part of conservation measures.
+Vaz also suggested that there may have to be policies to restrict movement in the country as part of conservation measures.

 He stressed that there is no need to panic.